Emma Mukandi: Arsenal

 Whilst at Arsenal, Mukandi won an FA Cup in 2014 with WSL Cups coming in 2013 and 2015.
 With the Gunners, she also went on a successful run to the FA Cup final of 2016.
 Arsenal beat Chelsea 1–0 at Wembley and Mukandi lifted the 2016 FA Cup.

+Mukandi made her 100th appearance for Arsenal in a 4–3 win over West Ham United in September 2018.

 On 3 January 2020, it was announced that Mukandi would be joining Tottenham Hotspur on loan for the rest of the season.

 Reading

 On 15 July 2020, Reading announced the signing of Mukandi from Arsenal.
 On 20 July 2022, Reading announced that Mukandi had returned to the club and signed a one-year contract, following the birth of her daughter.
 On 7 September 2022, Reading announced that Mukandi was their new club captain.
 Following the club's relegation from the Women's Super League to the Women's Championship, Mukandi announced that she would be leaving Reading.

 London City Lionesses

 On 17 August 2023 London City Lionesses announced that they had signed Mukandi on a 2-year contract.
 On 9 August 2025, Mukandi announced her retirement.